WyckoffCo/WebService/README.md

 ### utils
 Helpful scripts

+## Technology Stack

+1. Service written in C# with Visual Studio
+2. .NET Core
+3. Service leverages Azure Functions
+4. Tests written in MSTest

+## How to install / run

+1. Open `./src/GithubWebService.sln` in Visual Studio.
+2. Create Azure Function in Azure.
+3. In Visual Studio, publish to your Azure Function.

 ## Known issues / feature backlog
 The following are a list of known issues or desired features, and should prioritized for future work: